rnielikki/fakeos/README.md

        name: “string”, //menu text to be shown
        action: ()=>void(), //don’t use only function name(like WIN.Close).
        menu: [ … ] //submenu, which contains “menu structure”
-              //note: currently we support vmenu(vertical menu), but I don’t know if it’s useful.
    }
    ```
 * menu is "Menu" type array.
 (Menu[])